itzanasmurtaza-svg/modern-business-website-/README.md

-# modern-business-website-
+ 📌 Description

-A modern and responsive business website built with HTML, CSS and JavaScript, featuring a professional UI, smooth animations, responsive layouts, service sections and a clean user-friendly design.
+A modern and fully responsive business website designed with a clean, professional, and user-friendly interface.
+The website features a stylish hero section, business services, about section, contact area, smooth animations, and responsive layouts for desktop, tablet, and mobile devices.

+Built with a focus on modern UI/UX, performance, accessibility, and a professional online presence for businesses.